 Covering Climate Now: NCR joins more than 250 news outlets in a weeklong collaboration of climate change coverage.
 Learn more

 The most famous case is probably “The Ninth Hour,” a 1999 sculpture by Italian artist Maurizio Cattelan depicting Pope John Paul II being hit by a meteorite.

-Cardinal Gianfranco Ravasi, the Vatican's culture minister, has made reconciliation with the art world a top priority since his appointment in 2007.
+Cardinal Gianfranco Ravasi, the Vatican’s culture minister who was considered a strong contender during the recent papal conclave, has made reconciliation with the art world a top priority since his appointment in 2007.